Short answer is No.

 That’s not to say that the automatic gearboxes do break very often, but they do rely on being serviced regularly to work well…

-Glass is not a really good thermal insulator and in nearly all Coaches they are large, heavy, and fixed… Therefore it always make sense to actually replace them with fibreglass or composite panels plus good insulation, where they are not need it and proper RV double insulated windows where you need an opening..
+Glass is not a really good thermal insulator and in nearly all Coaches they are large, heavy, and fixed… Therefore, it always makes sense to actually replace them with fibreglass or composite panels plus good insulation, where they are not needed it and proper RV double insulated windows where you need an opening..

 It goes without saying that, by replacing the fix windows, you are also making a “real” conversion and therefore adding, value, functionality and comfort to your vehicle…